bionomics/bionomics/home/index.md

 ---
 layout: page
 title:
-excerpt: "Workshop on the biology and economics of mutualisms being held at the Max Planck Institute for Evolutionary Biology"
+excerpt: "The Biology and Economics of Mutualisms Workshop at the Max Planck Institute for Evolutionary Biology"
 image:
   feature: IMG_0895.jpg
   credit: Chaitanya Gokhale